top of page

 Paint Pouring Materials

 Silicone Oil is one of the several ways to create cells in acrylic pouring.
 I consider it the easiest to grasp and use for beginners.
 One container will last you forever, as you are literally using it in single-drop increments.
+You can find this on Amazon outside the US.

 The Kitchen Torch has two uses.
 It is one of the fastest ways to get rid of bubbles without ruining the composition of your paintings.
 The second use is silicone oil-related, where it spot-heats silicone oil droplets mixed in the paint, bringing them to the surface if they were not already.